On Minimal Achievable Quotas in Multiwinner Voting: Quota-Based Strengthening of Proportionality

 \end{definition}

 Clearly, for the case $\alpha = 1$, the three proportionality axioms correspond to the original notions of JR, EJR, and EJR+.
-Therefore, several voting rules are known to provide guarantees of satisfiability.
-More recently, it has been established that for any given instance, there exists an $\alpha < 1$ such that $\alpha$-EJR+ still can be satisfied.
+Therefore, several voting rules are known to guarantee satisfiability.
+More recently, it has been established that for any given instance, there exists an $\alpha < 1$ such that $\alpha$-EJR+ can be satisfied.

 \begin{theorem}[\citet{casey2025justified}] For every instance $I$, and any $\alpha$ with $\alpha > \frac{k}{k+1}$ there exists a committee $W$ that satisfies $\alpha$-EJR+ and is polynomial-time computable. \end{theorem}